trippsoft/ansible-collection-postgresql/README.md

 ### Roles

-- [install](roles/install/README.md) - This role installs and does initial configuration for PostgreSQL on Linux machines.
+- [install](roles/install/README.md) - This role installs and does initial configuration for PostgreSQL on Linux systems.